akka/akka/akka-docs/src/main/paradox/actors.md

 There are two edge cases in actor creation with `Props`:

 * An actor with `AnyVal` arguments.

 @@snip [PropsEdgeCaseSpec.scala](/akka-docs/src/test/scala/docs/actor/PropsEdgeCaseSpec.scala) { #props-edge-cases-value-class }

 @@snip [PropsEdgeCaseSpec.scala](/akka-docs/src/test/scala/docs/actor/PropsEdgeCaseSpec.scala) { #props-edge-cases-value-class-example }

 * An actor with default constructor values.

 @@snip [PropsEdgeCaseSpec.scala](/akka-docs/src/test/scala/docs/actor/PropsEdgeCaseSpec.scala) { #props-edge-cases-default-values }

-In both cases an `IllegalArgumentException` will be thrown stating no matching constructor could be found.
+In both cases, an `IllegalArgumentException` will be thrown stating no matching constructor could be found.

 The next section explains the recommended ways to create `Actor` props in a way,